 thingNYQueens, NY NYC Impact Fund

 thingNY is a quirky collective of New York composer-performers who fuse electronic and acoustic chamber music with new opera, improvisation, theater, text, song and installation.
 Founded in 2006 for an ad hoc festival in the historic Loew’s Jersey City Theater, thingNY performs experimental sound works created collaboratively and individually by the core ensemble – Paul Pinto, Erin Rogers, Jeffrey Young, Gelsey Bell, Dave Ruder, and Andrew Livingston – and by adventurous composers such as Robert Ashley, Frederic Rzewski, John King, Pauline Oliveros, Miguel Frasconi, Vinko Globokar, John Cage, Julius Eastman, James Tenney, David Snow, and Andrea La Rose.
-In 2017-18 thingNY will premiere “Passover” a newly commissioned work by composer and Obie-award winning playwright Rick Burkhardt and perform 10 shows for the HERE Art Center‘s production of Thomas Paine in Violence by thingNY’s own Paul Pinto.
+In 2017, thingNY performed 10 shows for the HERE Art Center‘s production of Thomas Paine in Violence by thingNY’s own Paul Pinto, and in 2018, premiered Passover by Obie-award winning composer/playwright, Rick Burkhardt.
+This performance-ritual for six singing/speaking instrumentalists seated at a dinner table was awarded a Chamber Music America commission and premiered at Roulette, Brooklyn, alongside Kenneth Gaburo’s rarely performed Maledetto.

-The musicians of thingNY are a prolific bunch.
-They’ve collaboratively created three concert-length operas: This Takes Place Close By, “the collective’s darkest piece yet” (Village Voice) explores the reactions of isolated individuals in the wake of a devastating storm.
+The musicians of thingNY have collaboratively created three concert-length operas: This Takes Place Close By, “the collective’s darkest piece yet” (Village Voice) explores the reactions of isolated individuals in the wake of a devastating storm.
 Premiering September 2015 at The Knockdown Center, a 50,000 square-foot space in Maspeth, Queens, the opera toured to Philadelphia, Boston, New Haven, and Edmonton and Calgary (Canada) during its production.
 ADDDDDDDDD indulged the sweet sounds of excess, premiering in 2009, followed by a studio release in 2010 complete with a comic-book libretto.
 Time: A Complete Explanation in Three Parts, a 2011 performance collaboration with Panoply Performance Laboratory was accompanied by a 250-page hardcover book.
-Later in 2011 thingNY created In House, a sound installation with music created for each of the rooms commonly found in a home, to be played simultaneously.
-From 2009-2012, thingNY premiered hundreds of works over the course of three marathon performances called SPAM, in which the ensemble sent out a mass call for scores by email and performed every submitted piece.
+Later in 2011 thingNY created In House, a sound installation with music created for each of the rooms commonly found in a home, and played simultaneously.
+From 2009-2012, thingNY premiered hundreds of works over the course of three marathon performances called SPAM.
 Jeff Young and Paul Pinto, Patriots, Run for Public Office on a Platform of Swift and Righteous Immigration Reform, Lots of Jobs, and a Healthy Environment: an Opera by Paul Pinto and Jeffrey Young, a 30-minute, politically-charged, theatrical work, was created and performed by the thingNY members in the title.
-It premiered in 7 West Coast performances in 2011, and toured to 17 cities in 17 days in June 2013 and to Mexico, Southern California and Mesa Arizona’s Oh My Ears Marathon in January 2016. thingNY joined indie superstar, Helado Negro, in the collaborative string-conducted project, Brainfinger, presented by the 2015 Ecstatic Music Festival at Merkin Hall. thingNY has premiered many compact, high-energy chamber works by individual group members, including Paul Pinto’s wildly verbose minis series and Erin Rogers’ whimsical Trajectories, released on Gold Bolus records in 2016 and covered by the cast of Broadway’s Natasha, Pierre, and the Great Comet of 1812.
+It premiered in 7 West Coast performances in 2011, and toured to 17 cities in 17 days in June 2013 and to Mexico, Southern California and Mesa Arizona’s Oh My Ears Marathon in January 2016. thingNY joined indie superstar, Helado Negro, in the collaborative string-conducted project, Brainfinger, presented by the 2015 Ecstatic Music Festival at Merkin Hall. thingNY has premiered compact, high-energy chamber works by individual group members, including Paul Pinto’s wildly verbose minis series and Erin Rogers’ whimsical Trajectories, released on Gold Bolus records in 2016 and covered by the cast of Broadway’s Natasha, Pierre, and the Great Comet of 1812.

-thingNY is a driving force in the New York music community, working to bolster and support new music and experimental performance, curating the New Music Showdown (2013-2014) and the Immediacies Series (2012-2014), putting a swath of performers from NYC and beyond in conversation with one another and allowing them to perform anti-concert-hall, or difficult-to-program works. thingNY has also performed important contemporary works such as Frederic Rzewski’s Attica (1971), the New York premiere of Vinko Globokar’s rarely staged opera Un Jour Comme Un Autre (1975), and played a large role in Varispeed’s acclaimed site-specific adaptation of Robert Ashley’s Perfect Lives (1983).
+thingNY is a driving force in the New York music community, working to bolster and support new music and experimental performance, curating the New Music Showdown (2013-2014) and the Immediacies Series (2012-2014). thingNY has performed important contemporary works such as Frederic Rzewski’s Attica (1971), the New York premiere of Vinko Globokar’s rarely staged opera Un Jour Comme Un Autre (1975), and played a large role in Varispeed’s acclaimed site-specific adaptation of Robert Ashley’s Perfect Lives (1983).

 Trajectories (EXCERPT) by Erin Rogers